harrywang/mailman-on-aws/05-upgrading.md

 EMAIL_CONFIRMATION_FROM = an email address which can be verified by AWS
 ```

+The external login won't work, so please [follow this instruction to disable it](https://github.com/alex1007/mailman-on-aws/issues/8).

 Then give run permission to it.

     chmod 777 /opt/mailman/mailman-bundler/bin/gunicorn /opt/mailman/mailman-bundler/bin/mailman-web-django-admin